juju/docs/src/en/config-azure.md

             # image-stream: "released"

 This is the configuration environments.yaml file needed to run on Windows Azure.
-You will need to set the `management-subscription-id`, `management-certificate- path`, and `storage-account-name`.
+You will need to set the `management-subscription-id`, `management-certificate-path`, and `storage-account-name`.

 **Note:** Other than `location` the other key vaule defaults are recommended, but can be updated to your preference.

 ## Config Values